hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 Solver
 ------

-The mandatory ``solver`` section specifies the Krylov solver configuration.
+The optional ``solver`` section specifies the Krylov solver configuration.
+If it is omitted, hypredrive uses ``pcg``.
 These solver types are available:

 - ``pcg`` - Preconditioned conjugate gradient.
 - ``bicgstab`` - Bi-conjugate gradient stabilized.